tethysplatform/tethys/docs/tutorials/getting_started/intermediate.rst

         a. extract the value of each input from the GET or POST parameters and overwrite the appropriate value variable from step 1
         b. validate the value of each input, assigning an error message (if any) to the appropriate error variable from step 2 for each input with errors.
         c. if there are no errors, save or process the data, and then redirect to a different page
-        d. if there are errors continue on and re-render from with error messages
+        d. if there are errors continue on and re-render the form with error messages
     4. **define all gizmos and variables used to populate the form:**
         a. pass the value variable created in step 1 to the ``initial`` argument of the corresponding gizmo
         b. pass the error variable created in step 2 to the ``error`` argument of the corresponding gizmo